-Successful achievement of state climate goals requires a continuous review of the most effective mitigation and resilience approaches and how to implement them.
+Successful achievement of state climate goals requires a continuous review of the most effective mitigation and resiliency approaches and how to implement them.
 Research, including collaborative, participatory research with community stakeholders, can support this process by driving better understanding of climate strategies and policies as well as providing direction to the state, industry, and communities on where new action is needed.

 Funding for planning activities by regional and local governments and communities is another important piece of the puzzle, including planning for needs assessments and identification of specific strategies.
-Planning activities support goal setting, partnership development, and creation of clear implementation road maps that can help ensure projects are as beneficial and inclusive as possible, address potential negative consequences such as displacement, and respond to community priorities.
+Planning activities support goal setting, partnership development, and creation of clear implementation road maps that can help ensure projects are as beneficial and inclusive as possible and respond to community priorities.